TamaraGR/Police_Violence_Analysis/README-ML.md

 ### Model Choice
 Random Forest, Decision Tree, and Logistic Regression models were tested.
 Note that none of the models were optimized at this time.
-Results below are of the initial test of the model.
+Overall, all three models performed relatively the same, but future progress on this model will use Random Forest.
+Results below are of the initial tests of the models.

 #### Random Forest
 Random Forest is a supervised machine learning algorithm that creates decision trees on randomly selected data samples, gets predictions from each tree and selects the best solution by means of voting.
 The prediction result with the most votes is selected as the final prediction.